Commissioned by World Skills UK in collaboration with SKOPE at the University of Oxford and Edge Foundation

-The new Labour Government has committed to reform the Apprenticeship Levy (introduced under the Conservatives in 2017) to allow businesses to use a to-be-determined portion of the levy pot on other skills training, through a new ‘Growth and Skills Levy’.
+The new Government has committed to reform the Apprenticeship Levy (introduced under the Conservatives in 2017) to allow businesses to use a to-be-determined portion of the levy pot on other skills training, through a new ‘Growth and Skills Levy’.
 This is a central part of the Government’s cross-departmental skills strategy and its Growth and Opportunity Missions.
 Within weeks of the election, officials have started laying the foundations of the policy, with work ongoing to develop the detail.

 In this timely, new policy report from Holly Papworth and Sorah Gluck we set out our concerns that, unless the policy is carefully designed, this move could squeeze funding for apprenticeship opportunities.
 The worrying decline of young people participating in apprenticeships, especially at entry levels, will then continue.